Office: Columbia Campus, Room 355

 - Courses that provide deep grounding in functional/ technical skills, as well as opportunities for deep reflection about how employees can partner with employers to work toward improved social and economic conditions.

 - The curriculum design, combined with a cohort of high potential students, increases the rate of learning, motivation, and self-confidence in program participants.
 High potential students will commit and recommit to excellent performance throughout the program.

 - Experiential opportunities that place students in high-quality, high-trust positions that make possible high-consequence successes.

 - Sellinger faculty and administrators who monitor the distribution of and pathways to opportunity, and facilitate the formation of developmental relationships that are likely to enhance early careers and provide takeoff to a fast, steady career trajectory.

-The ELMBA program meets Sellinger School learning aims that focus on effective communication, analytical and critical thinking, knowledge and integration of functional area content, ethical leadership, and global awareness.
-The program also meets expectations set by AACSB International—The Association to Advance Collegiate Schools of Business by offering management-specific knowledge and skills in the following areas: ethical and legal responsibilities in organizations and society; financial theories, analysis, reporting, and markets; creation of value through integrated production and distribution of goods, services, and information; group and individual dynamics in organizations; statistical data analysis and management science as they support decision-making processes through an organization; information technologies as they influence roles and techniques of management; domestic and global economic environments of organizations; and other management-specific knowledge and abilities that the Sellinger School has identified.
+The ELMBA program meets Sellinger School learning aims that focus on leadership/teamwork; ethics and social responsibility; integrated knowledge of business in a global environment; and reflection, analysis, decision making, and technology.
+The program also meets expectations set by AACSB International - The Association to Advance Collegiate Schools of Business by offering management-specific knowledge and skills in the following areas: ethical and legal responsibilities in organizations and society; financial theories, analysis, reporting, and markets; creation of value through integrated production and distribution of goods, services, and information; group and individual dynamics in organizations; statistical data analysis and management science as they support decision-making processes through an organization; information technologies as they influence roles and techniques of management; domestic and global economic environments of organizations; and other management-specific knowledge and abilities that the Sellinger School has identified.

 Prerequisites and Basic Competencies